By Arlene Mornick

 Help with Storing, Firing and Finishing This New Generation Metal Clay

-I've loved working with silver metal clay for more than ten years now, and I particularly enjoy the opportunity to experiment with new metal clays as they hit the market.
+I've loved working with silver metal clay for more than 14 years now, and I particularly enjoy the opportunity to experiment with new base-metal clays as they hit the market.
 Art Clay Copper, a new generation of copper clay, requires only 30 minutes of firing on an open kiln shelf for completion of a project.

 |Knead the clay inside cling wrap.